meadmaker/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Implementations SHOULD have configurable limits on the number of open connections.
-When this maximum is reached and a new session is started, the server MUST either drop an old session in order to open the new one or not create a new session.
+When this maximum is reached and a new session is needed, the server MUST either drop an old session in order to open the new one or not create a new session.

 The close notification of (D)TLS or underlying connections are not